 - Behavioral self-regulation includes the ability to inhibit one’s actions.
 Examples include remembering and following rules, not hitting or biting, and sharing in play.

 - Cognitive self-regulation is the most complex and last to develop.
 It begins to appear in four-year-olds as they develop their ability to plan (e.g., what they are going to do) and utilize proper responses (e.g., listening when a story is read).

 A three-year-old tells how she self-regulates:

 It is important to remember that individual differences very much impact the ability and speed with which a child learns to self-regulate.

-By practicing certain kinds of exercises daily children can learn these import skills.
+By practicing certain kinds of exercises daily children can learn these important skills.
 Traditionally, games like Red Light, Green Light, or Simon Says have been used to help facilitate this process.
 We have learned that introducing both calming and focusing exercises at an early age is helpful.
-It takes daily practice, gentle reminding, and patience, and with these children are successful in this learning.
+It takes daily practice, gentle reminding, and modeling to support children in this learning.